 Perhaps you feel stressed or angry, so we will find out how that feels in your body.
 It might be that the stress or anger is a way of staying safe or getting your needs met that you learnt a long time ago.
 By then staying with the feeling we can learn what is at the root of those feelings, beliefs and behaviours.

 We come to know how it feels to be safe, to be loved, to have our needs met and to know that we are good enough, simply as we are.
 That can feel like a huge relief and something we have wanted our whole lives, often without even knowing it!
 Then we go out into the world with new information and a new understanding of ourselves.

 When we feel differently about ourselves, we can also see events and other people with more clarity.
 That clarity helps us to make better decisions, to act in new and more useful ways.
 When our actions change, our life changes and we start to feel more nourished and satisfied by life, to finally be able to relax and feel fulfilled by events.

 “Mindfulness means paying attention in a particular way: on purpose, in the present moment, and non-judgmentally.”
 Jon Kabat-Zinn

-Mindfulness helps us to stay centred and grounded in challenging situations so that we get less triggered.
-This helps us enormously as then we can find much better ways of responding to life’s challenges.
+Mindfulness can help you to stay centred and grounded in challenging situations so that you get less triggered.
+This helps enormously as then you can find much better ways of responding to life’s challenges.
 Mindfulness can be easily learned through counselling as a coping strategy to use in your day to day life.
 It can also be used within a therapy session to access difficult material in a safe and meaningful way.